Diwanjimoola Grand Prix: Production

-Menon co-wrote the film with Prashant M. Nair, the former Kozhikode district collector.
-Principal photography commenced on 12 April 2017 in Thrissur, Kerala.
-The film was shot in different locations in and around Thrissur town.
-Some parts were shot in Ernakulam.
-Many of the actors were selected after an extensive audition.
-The film marks the debut of many of these actors.
-A motion poster of the film was released on 18 Oct 2017 Diwali day.
+Anil Radhakrishnan Menon co wrote the screenplay with Prasanth M. Nair, the former Kozhikode district collector.
+Principal photography began on 12 April 2017 in Thrissur, Kerala.
+The film was shot across various locations in Thrissur and parts of Ernakulam.

-Sudheer Karamana reprises the role of Leaf Vasu from the director's earlier film Sapthamashree Thaskaraha, Ashokan as Rishi of Padmarajan's Thoovanathumbikal, and Tini Tom as Subramanian of Ranjith's Pranchiyettan & the Saint.
+Several actors were selected through auditions, and the film marked the debut of many cast members.
+A motion poster was released on 18 October 2017, coinciding with Diwali.